-Ex-officer Kim Potter is convicted of manslaughter for Daunte Wright killing, the FDA authorizes another COVID-19 pill, and more
+- 1. Ex-officer Kim Potter convicted of manslaughter in Daunte Wright shooting

 A jury on Thursday found former Minnesota police officer Kim Potter guilty of manslaughter for fatally shooting Daunte Wright, a 20-year-old Black man, during an April traffic stop.
 Potter shouted "Taser!
 Taser!" before shooting Wright.
 Video of the incident showed her saying, "Holy s--t.
 I just shot him."
 Wright testified that she mistook her gun for her Taser.
 She said she was "very distraught" after the shooting, and "didn't want to hurt anybody."
 Attorneys for Wright's family said the "argument that she mistook her firearm for her Taser is simply beyond comprehension and a damning indictment of both her and the Brooklyn Center Police Department's practices and training protocols."
 Potter could be sentenced to up to 15 years in prison on the most serious manslaughter charge.